CodeofGuff/CodeofGuff/README.md

 - 👋 Hi, I’m @CodeofGuff
 - 👀 I’m interested in learning to code!
-- 🌱 I’m currently learning HTML + CSS / JS next.
+- 🌱 I’m currently learning Game Dev using Godot and GDScripting language.
+As well as taking Python courses to better understand programming in general.
 - 💞️ I’m looking to collaborate on anything that helps me learn!
 - 📫 How to reach me DM me here.
 - ⚡ Fun fact: I voice act.